kabbi159/NSL-KDD-ADS/README.md

 ## Usage
 I edited my code so that multiple models (now, only two models) can be used as "main.py".
-You can run this code:
+Supported model (You can use by arugument): dagmm, memae You can run this code:
 ```bash
 python main.py \